kubesail/kubesail-docs/docs/definitions.md

 ## Namespace

 A **Namespace** is a logical group for application environments - staging, qa, production.
 A **Namespace** isolates containers within it from containers outside.
 You can think of a **Namespace** a bit like an IP network, in that applications typically have access to other resources within their same **Namespace**.

-KubeSail provides you with a **Namespace** on a shared cluster, and is one of the ways we isolate your applications from those of other users.

 There isn't typically much to a **Namespace** definition, simply a name: